LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 ### Running using Jupyter notebook

-Simply start Jupyter notebook (e.g. by typing `jupyter notebook` in a shell) and then open an existing notebook.
+Simply start Jupyter notebook (e.g. by typing `jupyter notebook` in a shell) and then open an existing notebook or create a new one selecting the Logtalk kernel.

 ### Running using VSCode

-Simply open an existing notebook.
-Ensure that the [Logtalk plug-in for VSCode](https://github.com/LogtalkDotOrg/logtalk-for-vscode) is also installed for syntax highlighting in code cells.
+Simply open an existing notebook or create a new one selecting the Logtalk kernel.
+Ensure that the [Logtalk for VSCode extension](https://github.com/LogtalkDotOrg/logtalk-for-vscode) is also installed for syntax highlighting in code cells.

 ### Configuration